kognetiks/kognetiks-chatbot/documentation/settings/settings.md

 3. Set the `Start Status` and `Start Status New Visitor` according to your preference.

+4. Select a `User Message Limit per Perod` or use the default.

+5. Select a `User Message Limit Period` or use the default.

+6. Select a `Visitor Message Limit per Perod` or use the default.

+7. Select a `Visitor Message Limit Period` or use the default.

-4. Customize the `Chatbot Prompt` with a message that fits your use case.
+8. Customize the `Chatbot Prompt` with a message that fits your use case.

-5. Write a personalized `Initial Greeting` to welcome new users.
+9. Write a personalized `Initial Greeting` to welcome new users.

-6. Create a `Subsequent Greeting` for returning users.
+10. Create a `Subsequent Greeting` for returning users.

-7. Decide whether to include the "As an AI language model" disclaimer by toggling the option to `Yes` or `No`.
+11. Decide whether to include the "As an AI language model" disclaimer by toggling the option to `Yes` or `No`.

-8. Select the appropriate `Audience for Chatbot` based on your content.
+12. Select the appropriate `Audience for Chatbot` based on your content.

-9. Set the `Input Rows` to the desired number.
+13. Set the `Input Rows` to the desired number.

-10. Save the settings.
+14. Save the settings.

 ## Tips

+By configuring these settings, you ensure that your Kognetiks Chatbot plugin operates smoothly and efficiently, providing a seamless experience for both logged-in users and visitors.

+- **Monitoring Usage**: Regularly monitor your API usage in the OpenAI dashboard to ensure that your limits are appropriate and adjust them as necessary.

+- **Cost Management**: Setting appropriate message limits helps control costs associated with API usage.

 - **Personalization**: Use placeholders like `[first_name]` to make interactions more personalized and engaging.